 Advising and Career Development

-The two capstone courses (CS 296P Writing and Communication and CS 297P Design Project) are taught concurrently in students’ last Fall quarter.
+The two capstone courses (CS 296P Writing and Communication and CS 297P Design Project) are taught concurrently in the Spring.

 Description of the Capstone Element: